Konundrum/pkas/README.md

     events = ['on_evt', ...]
 ```

-CollectionProperies automatically bind all events to their host:
+CollectionProperties automatically bind all events to their host:
 ```
 class DataView(Layout):
     data = CollectionProperty()